Creative Team

 Co-Producer

-Zehra brings to the project several years of experience working on the popular PBS series FINDING YOUR ROOTS with Henry Louis Gates, Jr. In 2019, she researched and wrote a series of short films for the Webby-winning online documentary series BLACK HISTORY IN TWO MINUTES (OR SO,) also with Henry Louis Gates Jr. Zehra began her career conducting research and teaching international relations and politics at universities in Islamabad, Pakistan.
+Zehra brings to the project several years of experience working on the popular PBS series FINDING YOUR ROOTS with Henry Louis Gates Jr. In 2019, she researched and wrote a series of short films for the Webby-winning online documentary series BLACK HISTORY IN TWO MINUTES (OR SO), also with Henry Louis Gates Jr. Zehra began her career conducting research and teaching international relations and politics at universities in Islamabad, Pakistan.
 In 2014, she moved to New York, where she transitioned into journalism and documentary, focusing on the stories of minorities and marginalized groups.

 Consulting Producer

-Khauia is a Pakistani-American filmmaker based in Los Angeles whose work centers on womanhood and intersectional identity.
+Khaula is a Pakistani-American filmmaker based in Los Angeles whose work centers on womanhood and intersectional identity.
 Her short film HOW THE AIR FEELS won the National Board of Review Student Grant Award and the Special Jury Award at the Sharjah Film Platform.
 She associate-produced the award-winning feature documentary OF LOVE & LAW.
 Khaula is a 2020 fellow for the Tribeca CHANEL Through Her Lens program and the Cine Qua Non-Lab.
-Her work has been featured in The New York Times, BFI’s Sight & Sound Magazine, and on Netflix.
+Her work has been featured in The New York Times, BFI's Sight & Sound Magazine, and on Netflix.

 Archival Producer

-Producton Manager
+Production Manager

-Christine Ricard is a versatile digital-first producer with a wide range of project experience, both fiction and non-fiction.
+Christine is a versatile digital-first producer with a wide range of project experience, both fiction and non-fiction.
 She is now in-house for Timestamp Media, where she previously served on the production team for documentaries including THE BIGGER PICTURE and HOW DO YOU REMEMBER THE DAYS OF SLAVERY?.
 Prior to Timestamp, Christine held production roles at CNN, the Smithsonian Channel, HuffPost, and MasterClass.

 Production and Research Intern